Nassau: 366 North Broadway Suite 410 Jericho, NY 11753

 Most people know what strokes are, and how devastating the symptoms can be.
-Due to the severe consequences from a stroke, claimants frequently get approved for Social Security Disability (“SSD”) benefits faster compared to other impairments.
+Due to the severe consequences of a stroke, claimants frequently get approved for Social Security Disability (“SSD”) benefits faster compared to other impairments.
 What do you think would happen to you if you had seven strokes?

 A truck driver from Howard Beach retained me when he was denied SSD benefits after his sixth stroke.
-Both the claimant’s neurologist and his stroke specialist provided reports detailing how the claimant was incapable of any type of full time work.
+Both the claimant’s neurologist and his stroke specialist provided reports detailing how the claimant was incapable of any type of full-time work.
 While waiting for his hearing, the claimant suffered a seventh stroke last December, which left him institutionalized without any ability to care for himself.

 Last December, Gloria Pellegrino, the administrative law judge (“ALJ”) that was assigned to the case refused to approve an OTR.
 Because the claimant lost the ability to speak, or use his arms or legs, the claimant’s partner had to testify at a hearing in April, and she described in horrifying detail the extraordinarily limited mental and physical abilities the claimant had even after his sixth stroke.